 Antiques FYI was a spinoff series introduced in 2005 which explored items seen previously on the Antiques Roadshow in more detail and covered general information on antiquing and collecting.

-The most valuable appraisal on the Antiques Roadshow as of 2010 was for four pieces of 18th century Chinese carved jade including a large bowl that was especially made for the Qianlong Emperor.
+The most valuable appraisal on the Antiques Roadshow TV show as of 2010 was for four pieces of 18th century Chinese carved jade including a large bowl that was especially made for the Qianlong Emperor.
 They were appraised conservatively at over $1 million but actually only brought $494,615 at auction.

 For the most avid Antiques Roadshow fans, the BBC puts out a monthly magazine, "Home & Antiques" that offers information on how to determine the value and authenticity of antiques and gives advice on buying them.
 There's also an American version of the magazine, "Antiques Roadshow Insider".